 On the front panel we’ve got a 3.5mm headphone jack, 2.5mm balanced jack, line out function with DSD support, and the volume pot.

 DSD (Direct Stream Digital) is simply a different way of reproducing the audio signal.
 Instead of sampling many bits of information as in the case of 24-bit thousands of times per second, DSD samples 1 single bit at millions of times per second.
 For comparison’s sake, 24-bit only samples a maximum of 96,000 times per second.

 Does this result in a sound that’s markedly better?
 Audio purists/snobs would say yes, the average person may say no. For example, a DSD format of 1 bit sampled 5.6 million times/second is that same 24-bit/172kHz PCM file.
 This is especially fun when you consider that the average DSD file (DSD64) is about as good as a high quality 24-bit/88kHz file.

 So what’s the conclusion?
 It’s that all this sh*t is vastly overrated.
 Lol.
-Check out Cambridge Audio’s great article on What is DSD?
+Cambridge Audio explained it nicely:

 Back to the Q1

 The potentiometer here feels excellent and reminds me of the Oppo HA-2‘s pot.
-I think this is pretty cool considering the HA-2’s retail price at around $350.
+I think this is pretty cool considering the HA-2’s retailed at around $350.
 While it is heavier than a Q1, I think the Q1’s knob gives it a run for it’s money.

 On the back of the Q1, we’ve got a bass boost, gain switch, and micro USB input.